abeyene/ip/README.md

 # IP Blocks for FPGA and ASIC Use

 The repo holds digital IP units for FPGA or ASIC work.
-Each unit follows clear synchronous design rules.
-Each unit aims for simple reuse across many systems.
+Each unit follows clear synchronous design rules and aims for simple reuse across many systems.

 ## Goals

+Provide:

-Provide clean RTL units for lab work.
-Provide solid testbenches for each unit.
-Provide short guides for new users.
+i)   Clean RTL units for lab work. ii)  Solid testbenches for each unit. iii) Short guides for new users.

 ## Repo Layout